Last Updated: April 4, 2023

 Use of RSS Feeds

-Individuals may use the theatlantic.com RSS feeds free of charge for their personal, non-commercial use only.
-When using the theatlantic.com feeds, we ask that you provide attribution to theatlantic.com.
-Theatlantic.com also reserves the right to disable, to change, or to cease distribution of these theatlantic.com RSS feeds at any time, and reserves the right to require individuals to cease any and all use of these feeds at any time for any reason.
-To request permission to make commercial use of theatlantic.com RSS feeds, please contact us at firstname.lastname@example.org.
-Theatlantic.com will consider such submitted requests, but is not obligated to grant any specific permission request.
+Some of the Sites may provide an RSS feed (the “Feeds”).
+Individuals may use the Feeds free of charge for their personal, non-commercial use only.
+When using the theatlantic.com feeds, we ask that you provide attribution to theatlantic.com including at a minimum a linked logo, a link that returns to the original URL and that you set the canonical tag to The Atlantic.
+The Atlantic reserves the right to disable, to change, or to cease distribution of Feeds at any time, and reserves the right to require individuals to cease any and all use of the Feeds at any time for any reason.
+To request permission to make commercial use of the Feeds, please contact us at email@example.com.
+The Atlantic will consider such submitted requests, but is not obligated to grant any specific permission request.

 Use of Associated Press Materials

-Some of the material available on this Site is provided by the Associated Press.
-By using this Site you agree and acknowledge that (1) you will not publish, broadcast, or rewrite for broadcast or publication, or redistribute directly or indirectly in any medium any Associated Press text, photo, graphic, audio, and/or video material, and (2) no Associated Press materials nor any portion thereof may be stored in a computer except for personal and non-commercial use.
+Some of the material available on the Sites is provided by the Associated Press.
+By using the Sites you agree and acknowledge that (1) you will not publish, broadcast, or rewrite for broadcast or publication, or redistribute directly or indirectly in any medium any Associated Press text, photo, graphic, audio, and/or video material, and (2) no Associated Press materials nor any portion thereof may be stored in a computer except for personal and non-commercial use.
 The Associated Press will not be held liable for any delays, inaccuracies, errors or omissions in its materials or in the transmission or delivery of all or any part of its materials, or for any damages arising from any of the foregoing.
 In addition to those set forth in this paragraph, the Associated Press may impose other terms and conditions on the use of its materials.
-Please click here for more information.

 The Atlantic may post employment opportunities on the Sites and/or invite users to submit resumes to it.
 If you choose to submit your name, contact information, resume and/or other personal information to The Atlantic in response to employment listings, you are authorizing The Atlantic and its service providers to utilize this information for all lawful and legitimate hiring and employment purposes.
 The Atlantic also reserves the right, at its sole discretion, to forward the information you submit to its parents, subsidiaries, affiliates, vendors and service providers for legitimate business purposes.
 Nothing in this Agreement or contained in the Sites shall constitute a promise by The Atlantic to interview, hire or employ any individual who submits information to it, nor shall anything in this Agreement or contained in the Sites constitute a promise that The Atlantic will review any or all of the information submitted to it by users.